-Erectile dysfunction (ED) often also called impotence is when a man cannot get or keep an erection.
+Erectile dysfunction (ED) is often also called impotence, and is when a man cannot get or keep an erection.
 And while it’s quite normal to have the occasional problem with achieving or maintaining an erection, consistent or recurrent erectile dysfunction may be more common than you might think.
-According to the NHS, an estimated half of all men between the ages of 40 and 70 will have ED to some degree.
-The Men’s Health Forum also suggests 10 percent of men are thought to be affected by persistent ED.
+According to the NHS, an estimated half of all men between the ages of 40 and 70 will have ED to some degree (i).
+The Men’s Health Forum also suggests 10 percent of men are thought to be affected by persistent ED (ii).

 However, while erectile dysfunction may be more common in older men, it’s also true that men of any age can be affected by it.
 And while it may not be harmful to your health in itself, erectile dysfunction can be an early warning sign of a more serious health condition such as diabetes, high blood pressure, raised cholesterol and heart disease.